camille-004/gnn-long-range/README.md

 ## Usage

 To run the experiments from the report, simply execute `scripts/run.sh`.
 The script starts by emptying `logs/results.csv` and `reports/figures`, in which oversmoothing and oversquashing plots will be stored.
+Note that the results will differ slightly from those presented in the report, as the experiment has been updated to address the footnotes.
 Alternatively, to run your own, execute `run.py` with the following parameters:
 - `classification_task` - Classification task: either graph or node.
 - `model` - Name of chosen model. gin_jk only supported by the graph classification task.